 Lana taught sixth grade math and science and seventh grade health for five years and then worked as an assistant kindergarten teacher for three years, all at TOPS School in Seattle.
 Before becoming a school teacher, she taught environmental education at Seattle Audubon Nature Camp, The North Cascades Institute, and the Student Conservation Association.
 When she moved to Bainbridge, Lana was a guest teacher at The Island School and also volunteered weekly during math time in the fifth grade classroom for a year.
 Lana is a regular volunteer at The Healing Center, co-facilitating grief groups for children ages 3-9.
 She returned to teaching after taking time to raise her two children, who are now in middle and high school.

 Lana is passionate about sharing the wonder of the natural world (and the world in general) with those around her.
 She enjoys spending time with her family on adventures in the outdoors.
 She also loves taking walks on beaches and trails with her family’s newest member, a pup named Fern.
 One of her greatest joys is the fact that her children make her laugh on a regular basis.

 SHANNON BOSS, Fifth Grade Teacher

 Shannon has always surrounded herself with young learners.
 Growing up on the island, she was a well known local babysitter and avid softball player.
-She attended the University of Portland, where she earned a Bachelor’s degree in Elementary Education with a minor in Spanish.
-Shortly after completing her Bachelor’s degree, Shannon continued her education by completing a Master’s of Education with a focus in teaching English to speakers of other languages.
+She attended the University of Portland, where she earned a Bachelor of Arts in Elementary Education with a minor in Spanish.
+Shortly after completing her bachelor's degree, Shannon continued her education by completing a Master of Education with a focus in teaching English to speakers of other languages.
 She had her first classroom by the age of 22 and has been teaching students aged 1-80 ever since.